Thursday, July 30, 2009

 *

-below: Photo of the first railway suspension bridge in Niagara Falls, located at the same spot where today's Whirlpool Rapids railroad bridge still is, at Bridge St. and River Rd.
-Date of first train to cross the bridge was Mar.8, 1855.
+below: Photo of the first railway suspension bridge in Niagara Falls, located at the exact same spot where today's Whirlpool Rapids railroad bridge still is, at Bridge St. and River Rd.
+The lower deck of the bridge was opened for pedestrians and carriages in 1854; the first train crossed over the upper deck on Mar.8, 1855.

-The date of this postcard is not known.
+The date of this postcard below is not known.

-above: The old suspension bridge was once located where the bridge at the left is seen today.
-This is the Whirlpool Rapids Bridge; it is still open and in daily use by both cars and trains, CN tracks are on the upper deck, below them is a road for cars.
-This view looks east from Niagara Falls Ont., to Niagara Falls, N.Y.
+above: The Suspension Bridge was once located where the bridge at the left is seen today: seen now on the exact same spot is the Whirlpool Rapids Bridge; it is still open and in daily use by both cars and trains, CN tracks are on the upper deck, below them is a road for cars.
+This view looks east from Niagara Falls, Ont., to Niagara Falls, N.Y.
 The Whirlpool Rapids bridge was originally called the "Lower Arch Bridge"; its name was officially changed on Aug.4, 1937.

-Note the engineering feat, as the old suspension bridge (the towers can be seen [at right], as well as the cables) was in still place and still in use as the new steel bridge was being built from underneath up into it.
+Note the engineering feat, as Roebling's old Suspension Bridge (the steel towers can be seen [at far right], as well as the cables) was still in place and still in use as Buck's new steel bridge was being built from underneath up into it.
 The track landing alignment on both ends of the bridge did not change!
+The new Lower Arch/Whirlpool Bridge opened on Apr.27, 1897.

-above: ca.1924 - this interesting view is of the second Michigan Central railroad bridge being built; this view looks west from the U.S. towards the Canadian side; in this instance, the Whirlpool Bridge is just out of frame, to the right (north).
+above: ca.1924 - this interesting view is of the second Michigan Central Railroad bridge being built; this view looks west from the U.S. towards the Canadian side; in this instance, the Whirlpool Bridge would be just out of frame, to the right (north).

-In the above photo, note that TWO bridges are seen - the older one (the Michigan Central's Cantilever Bridge) is at the far left (south), behind the new MC bridge being built.
+In the above photo, note that two bridges are seen: the older one (the original Michigan Central Cantilever Bridge) is seen in the left background, behind the new MCR bridge, which is being built in the foreground.

-As can be seen, the abutments of the old and the new bridges, on the Canadian side, were almost under each other; while on the American side the abutments were a bit further apart.
-This is because the new bridge did not exactly parallel the old bridge: on the Canadian side, the new bridge was designed to meet and align with the tracks exactly where the old one did; then, as the new bridge went towards the States, it diverged slightly to the left (north) of the original bridge.
+As can be seen in this photo, the abutments of the old and the new bridges, on the Canadian side, were almost under each other.
+(But on the other side of the river, on the American side, the abutments of the old and new bridges were a bit further apart.
+This is because the new bridge did not exactly parallel the old bridge: on the Canadian side, the new bridge was designed to meet and align with the existing tracks exactly where the old one did; from there, as the new bridge went towards the States, it diverged slightly to the left (north) of the original Cantilever bridge.

 Note in the far right distance, above, can clearly be seen the distinctive roof of the Customs and Post Office building on Park St. (click on photos to enlarge!)

-The original Michigan Central Cantilever Bridge was torn down after the newer MC bridge opened, but the Cantilever Bridge's stone landing is still clearly visible, seen in the center-right distance on the U.S. side.
+The original Michigan Central Cantilever Bridge was torn down shortly after the newer MCR bridge opened, but the Cantilever Bridge's stone upper landing is still clearly visible, seen in the center-right distance on the U.S. side.
 The earthen track-embankment behind the original bridge landing (as was seen at the upper-right side of the previous 1924 photo) has long-since been removed.
-A highway bridge now passes over the site in the distance.
-The Cantilever Bridge'a stone footings are also still visible down near the river level, as seen next below:
+A highway bridge (for the Robert Moses parkway) now passes over the site in the distance.
+The Cantilever Bridge's stone footings are also still visible on both sides of the river, down near the water level, as seen next below:

 above: Feb.23, 2009 - same view as the two previous photos, looking farther down towards the Niagara River.
-The second MC bridge is at the left.
-The Cantilever Bridge's stone footings are still clearly visible, with a set of three on each side of the river, shown with the red arrows.
+The second MCR bridge (the 1925-built one) is at the left.
+The MCR Cantilever Bridge's stone footings are still clearly visible, with a set of three bases on each side of the river, shown with the red arrows.
 At the top of the photo, the red arrow points to where the stone track landing structure still sits on the American side.
 Note on the American side the trail which is seen running along just above the river level; that is where the Great Gorge streetcar route once ran.

 below: 1925 - in this great photo, workers gather at the center of the new Michigan Central Bridge, probably a celebratory photo after completion of the major steelwork.
-Note the rigger swinging from the crane!
-This photo looks southwards, most likely taken from the deck of the neighbouring Whirlpool Bridge; the Canadian side would be to the right (west).
-Note that there is a train in service still running on the older MC Cantilever Bridge in the background!
+Note the rigger, waving while swinging from the crane!
+This photo looks southwards, most likely taken from the deck of the neighboring Whirlpool Bridge; the Canadian side is to the right (west).
+Of particular interest is to not that there is a train in service still running on the older MCR Cantilever Bridge in the background!
+For a short time, there were THREE steel bridges in existence at this location: the Whirlpool, the original MCR Cantilever, and the 'new' 1925 MCR!!

-By 2001, after some 76 years in use, the 'new' MC bridge was closed and walled off, as the MC tracks were abandoned.
+By 2001, after some 76 years in use, the 'new' MCR bridge was closed and walled off, as the MCR tracks were abandoned.
 I can remember when the trains regularly crossed this bridge!

 above: Apr.27, 2011 same view of the abandoned MCR bridge.
 At the very centre of the bridge, where the workers, proud of their achievement, had gathered for that iconic photo in 1925, there is now a chainlink fence running underneath the bridge deck, to prevent illegals from crossing the bridge along its girders.
 Another large black border wall was built across the bridge on top of the deck, as seen at the upper center-right.